Institute for Policy Research and Catholic Studies: The Keane Medallion

-The Institute's highest honor, the Bishop John Joseph Keane Medallion, is awarded annually.
+Between 2011 and 2017, the Institute presented the Bishop John Joseph Keane Medallion as part of its yearly fundraising banquet.

-The medallion is named in honor of John Joseph Keane, the first rector of The Catholic University of America who was instrumental in locating the University in Washington, DC.
+The medallion was named in honor of John Joseph Keane, the first rector of The Catholic University of America who was instrumental in locating the University in Washington, DC.
 The Medallion was crafted to honor individuals for lifetime service reflecting the vision of the Institute.
 The Latin inscription reads: Academia, Patria, Ecclesia.